gone-still/fastKLT-tracker/README.md

 https://user-images.githubusercontent.com/8327505/148007760-1e32f528-9ec5-4757-8f3d-b88bf81ce6bd.mp4

-The algorithm first uses a caffee deep model for the initial face detection.
+The algorithm first uses a caffe deep model for the initial face detection.
 It then extracts **FAST** keypoints from this ROI and tracks them using **KLT**.
 The new keypoints are used to calculate a new bounding rectangle on the new frame.
 The result is one initial detection and a fast, smooth tracking for new frames.
 Full details [here](http://imrid.net/?p=4441).